-The balance sheet composition, and the ensuing flow of funds emerging in the financialized monetary circuit drawn in Figure 13 are analyzed more formally in the matrices reported below.
-Many studies have already attempted to describe the functioning of shadow banking through the mechanisms of stock-flow-consistent matrices (Eatwell, Mouakil and Taylor, 2008; Pilkington, 2008; Lavoie, 2009).
+The balance sheet composition and the ensuing flow of funds emerging in the financialized monetary circuit drawn in Figure 13 are analyzed more formally in the matrices reported below.
+A butch of works has already attempted to describe the functioning of shadow banking through the mechanisms of stock-flow-consistent matrices (Eatwell, Mouakil and Taylor, 2008; Pilkington, 2008; Lavoie, 2009).
 Here we follow the same approach but we present a more detailed picture by taking explicitly into account the several actors composing the shadow banking system, as well as some specific asset they use in their operations.
 We start by presenting matrices 2a and 2b, in which we describe in the simplest possible way the very essence of securitization.
-We end up with the highly complex Matrices 3a and 3b, in which all the financial actors portrayed in Figure 13 are eventually considered.
-In building Matrices 3a and 3b, we relied on data gathered from the US Flow of Funds, to offer a realistic albeit simplified representation of the balance interconnections underling the private sector of the US economy.13
+We end up with the highly complex Matrices 3a and 3b, in which all the financial actors portrayed in figure 13 are eventually considered.15 In building Matrices 3a and 3b, we relied on the data gathered from the US Flow of Funds, to offer a realistic albeit simplified representation of the balance interconnections underling the private sector of the US economy.
+Nonetheless, for the sake of parsimony, numerous simplifications were required.
+In fact, a quintessential characteristic of financialization is the increasing complexity of the financial markets, which substantiates at the macro level in the intricate interconnections between the balance sheets of the different sectors.
+The number of assets and financial sectors blossomed.
+We tried to identify the functional role of each sector and to focus exclusively on the key assets.16

 Matrix 2a partially extends the representation of current financial systems already proposed by Eatwell, Moukil and Taylor (2008).
 Here we explicitly take into account the operation of both SPVs and market-based financial operators.
 Assets and liabilities connected to securitization are in bold letters.
 In Matrix 2a, commercial banks provide loans and mortgages to households and non-financial firms.
 However, differently from Matrix 1b, a fraction 'z' of these assets is securitized and sold to SPVs.
 SPVs liabilities are represented by ABSs that are purchased by market-based financial operators.
 Once again, commercial banks lie at the center of the payment system.
 Households and non-financial firms hold demand deposits in order to store wealth in the most liquid form possible.
-This is particularly true in the event financial turbulences render demand deposits safer and more appealing assets than long-term ones, such as shares of market-based operators (SH_t).
-In the case of financial institutions such as SPVs and financial intermediaries, bank deposits play a purely instrumental role.
-They might be thought of as slightly positive or, for most of the time, close-to-zero liquid holdings in financial operators' balance sheets that allow payment services to be effectively carried out, since they are instrumental to the use of credit money.
+This is particularly true in the event financial turbulences render demand deposits safer and more appealing assets than long-term assets such as shares of market-based operators (SH{lt}) .
+In the case of financial institutions such as SPVs and financial intermediaries, banks' deposits play a purely instrumental role.
+They might be thought as slightly positive or, for most of the time, close-to-zero liquid holdings in financial operators' balance sheets that allow payments services to be effectively carried out, since they are instrumental to the use of credit money.